Save Erasmus for students from 2014 to 2020: YES we can, say MEPs

 "I appeal to all those in authority who repeatedly stress the importance of education in their speeches, to do it justice by providing an adequate budget.
 We will live up to our responsibilities as co-legislators and give the programme the importance it deserves at the heart of European education policy", said Doris Pack (EPP, ED), chair of the culture and education committee.

-MEPs amended the Commission proposal to facilitate guarantee loans taken out by master's students and simplifying the administration of grants.
+MEPs amended the Commission proposal by adding a new facility to guarantee loans taken out by master's students and simplifying the administration of grants.
 For the first time, programmes dedicated specifically to sports will qualify for European funding.
 They will cover grassroots sports as well as initiatives to tackle doping, violence, discrimination and intolerance.

 EU to guarantee loans for masters students abroad